vixrant/Vixrant.github.io/content/projects/be-project.md

 ---
-title: Touchless interfaces for post-pandemic devices with fine gesture recognition
+title: BE Project - Touchless interfaces using deep learning
 ---

 With the pandemic inducing a fear of physical contact in people, I and my group